 Data, data, data.
-There are about as many flavors of data as there are flavors of soda or brands of clothes.
+There are about as many data flavors as soda or brands of clothes.
 We even have a term for having copious amounts of data; “Big Data.”
-The word ‘data’ itself has become ubiquitous in the business environment to the extent that it has an ambiguous meaning.
+The word ‘data’ has become ubiquitous in the business environment to the extent that it has an ambiguous meaning.

-In this post we’ll take away some of the ambiguity around data, and attempt to examine the impact of the ways in which we interact with, use, create, and store data, on the organization – from reporting structure to individual responsibilities.
+In this post, we’ll take away some of the ambiguity around data, and attempt to examine the impact of how we interact with, use, create, and store data on the organization – from reporting structure to individual responsibilities.

 Why is data important?
 How do we get it?

 Over time, companies have increasingly measured more and more elements of their operations, using that data to drive improvement in processes, ultimately resulting in better output for stakeholders.
-With data-driven decision making, businesses compare historical and current performance, continually improving operations and processes.
-Businesses also use data to build forecasting models unique to their products, customers, and business environment.
-Ultimately data in various forms is used to support decision making about allocation of resources across the organization.
+With data-driven decision-making, businesses compare historical and current performance, continually improving operations and processes.
+Companies also use data to build forecasting models unique to their products, customers, and business environment.
+Ultimately data in various forms is used to support decision-making about allocating resources across the organization.
 Data is a powerful tool when wielded correctly.

 In the modern enterprise, data is gathered in a few primary ways:

-This is where Planners, Analysts, Coordinators, Liasons, etc. input their data into information systems manually through touch-type data entry, scanning barcodes and other information, and manual file uploads.
-Manual input is the most time consuming and potentially expensive data gathering method, but sometimes it’s the only option.
+This is where planners, analysts, coordinators, liaisons, etc., manually input their data into information systems through touch-type data entry, scanning barcodes and other information, and manual file uploads.
+Manual input is the most time-consuming and potentially expensive data-gathering method, but sometimes it’s the only option.

-Here, systems do the manual labor for employees.
-By collecting information at the source and storing it in a database, they can then be integrated to share that information across the network instead of requiring manual input at each stage of the process.
+Here, systems do manual labor for employees.
+Collecting information at the source and storing it in a database can then be integrated to share that information across the network instead of requiring manual input at each stage of the process.
 Automated input is how the vast majority of enterprise data is generated.
-Automating data input can reduce both staff costs and time required to get the data into the system.
+Automating data input can reduce staff costs and the time required to get the data into the system.

-This is a type of automated input where systems are synthesizing new information out of connections drawn from pre-existing data.
-A good example of this would be a forecast engine, or optimization system.
-Data synthesis systems vary greatly in cost, but significantly reduce the time required to make certain decisions or model scenarios.
+This automated input is where systems synthesize new information from connections drawn from pre-existing data.
+An excellent example of this would be a forecast engine or optimization system.
+Data synthesis systems vary greatly in cost but significantly reduce the time required to make certain decisions or model scenarios.

 Data has many impacts on the organization.
-As an example, most companies have recently completed, or are in the midst of, their annual employee review process.
+For example, most companies have recently completed, or are in the midst of, their annual employee review process.
 One common trait across employee reviews in any organization is the concept of a Key Performance Indicator or KPI.

-KPI’s are a piece of data that is used to correlate employee performance over time and compare that performance with personal and team goals.
-Think about a Sales Team – they have many data points which make up the KPI’s they use to drive growth, revenue, and profit, not to mention create plans and forecasts.
-As with any type of data used by the modern enterprise, KPI’s are ultimately used to determine how to allocate resources within the organization.
-Other examples of data use in the organization are Logistics, Operations, IT, Financial Indicators and Valuation, to name a few.
+KPIs are data used to correlate employee performance over time and compare that performance with personal and team goals.
+Think about a Sales Team – they have many data points which make up the KPIs they use to drive growth, revenue, and profit, not to mention create plans and forecasts.
+As with any data used by the modern enterprise, KPIs are ultimately used to determine how to allocate resources within the organization.
+Other examples of data used in the organization are Logistics, Operations, IT, Financial Indicators, and Valuation, to name a few.

-Data influences behavior as more than a measure – almost every employee in a modern enterprise is responsible for a certain amount of data, and interact with it in a multitude of ways.
+Data influences behavior as more than a measure – almost every employee in a modern enterprise is responsible for a certain amount of data.
+It interacts with it in a multitude of ways.
 Think about all of these different positions in the data generation, analysis, and consumption chain: